-The option to implement and embedded into credit cards, smartphones, and other wearable devices makes NFC technology one of the most convenient ones.
-Let’s take a look at the NFC technology overview and what the applications and future are of near-field communication.
+The option to implement and embed it into credit cards, smartphones, and other wearable devices makes NFC technology one of the most convenient ones.
+Let’s look at the NFC technology overview, the applications, and the future of near-field communication.

 Frequency: 13.56 MHz Range: 0 to 10 CM